 Although they are commonly used in modern medicine, opioids are extremely powerful, addictive, and dangerous drugs; an individual’s opioid use can quickly turn into abuse and then into an overdose.
-Thankfully, Narcan – a name brand for a drug called naloxone – can quickly reverse an opioid overdose, possibly saving a person’s life.
+So, what is Narcan?
+Narcan is a name brand for a drug called naloxone.
+Narcan can quickly reverse an opioid overdose, possibly saving a person’s life.
 But, just what is this magical, life-saving drug, how does it work, and when should it be and not be used?

 Narcan and Naloxone Explained